zdravkov/kendo-docs/api/web/grid.md

 ### filterable.operators.date.lt `String`

  Enable/Disable and set the text of the "Is before" filter option for columns with date values.

+### filterable.operators.enums `Object`

+ Enable/Disable and set the text of filter operators for foreign key columns.

+> **Important:** Ommitting an operator will exclude it from the list of available operators in the filter menu.

 ### filterable.operators.enums.eq `String`